Dynamic Deep Neural Networks: Optimizing Accuracy-Efficiency Trade-offs by Selective Execution: Experiments

 \smallparagraph{Visualization of Examples in Different Paths} In Fig.~\ref{fig:vis_highlow} (left), we show face examples in the high-low D$^2$NN for $\lambda$=0.4.
 Examples in low-capacity path are generally easier (e.g. more frontal) than examples in high-capacity path.
 In Fig.~\ref{fig:vis_highlow} (right), we show car examples in the hierarchical D$^2$NN with 1) a single path executed and 2) the full graph executed (for $\lambda$=1).
 They match our intuition that examples with a single path executed should be easier (e.g. less occlusion) to classify than examples with the full graph executed.

 \smallparagraph{CIFAR-10 Results} We train a Cascade D$^2$NN on CIFAR-10 where the corresponded DNN baseline is the ResNet-110.
-We see a 16\% improvement of efficiency with a 1\% loss on accuracy, and a 42\% improvement of efficiency with a 4\% loss on accuracy.
+We initialize this D$^2$NN with pre-trained ResNet-110 weights, apply cross-entropy losses on regular nodes, and tune the mixed-loss weight as explained in Sec.
+4. We see a 30\% reduction of cost with a 2\% loss (relative) on accuracy, and a 62\% reduction of cost with a 7\% loss (relative) on accuracy.
 The D$^2$NN's ability to improve efficiency relies on the assumption that not all inputs require the same amount of computation.
 In CIFAR-10, all images are low resolution (32 $\times$ 32), and it is likely that few images are significantly easier to classify than others.
 As a result, the efficiency improvement is modest compared to other datasets.